open-feature/ofep/OFEP-flagd-grpc-sync.md

 ## State: DRAFTING

 This OFEP proposes to introduce gRPC syncs to flagd. gRPC sync will act similar to existing remote HTTP URL syncs.
-But going beyond periodic pulls, flagd can utilize GRPC server streaming to receive near real-time updates, pushed from a flag management system.
+But going beyond periodic pulls, flagd can utilize gRPC server streaming to receive near real-time updates, pushed from a flag management system.

 ## Background